PhantomOz/blockChain_Simulation/ReadMe.md

 ### Blockchain Simulation Backend

-_An Educational Project to show how the blockchain works._
+_An Educational Project to show how the blockchain works.

+##### Installation And Development
+- NodeJs
+- Express